Blockitus/discontinued-crafting-ccip/README.md

 forge create --rpc-url ethereumSepolia --private-key=$PRIVATE_KEY src/M2/CCIPTokenSender.sol:CCIPTokenSender --contructor-args 0x0BF3dE8c5D3e8A2B34D2BEeB17ABfCeBaf363A59 0x779877A7B0D9E8603169DdbD7836e478b4624789
 ```

-### Funds your CCIPTokenSender
+### Funding your CCIPTokenSender

-Okay, great!!!
-You are a genious, however you need to fund your CCIPTokenSender with the amount of fee tokens, in this case we will to use 1 link; and the amount of token that you want to send, in this case is 1000000000000000 CCIP-BnM equal to 0.001 CCIP-BnM.
+Great!
+Now you are a genius.
+However, you need to fund your CCIPTokenSender with the amount of fee tokens (in this case, we will use 1 LINK) and the amount of tokens that you want to send (in this case, 1000000000000000 CCIP-BnM, equal to 0.001 CCIP-BnM).

-In your Metamask wallet, you had imported both tokens in the Sepolia source chain.
-To send tokens to the contract place in the token receive field the CCIPTokenSender address and send the amount corresponding to the token.
+In your Metamask wallet, you have imported both tokens on the Sepolia source chain.
+To send tokens to the contract, place the CCIPTokenSender address in the token receive field and send the amount corresponding to the token.

-**This is too easy to show how you can do it, please take effort about it.**
+**This is too easy to show how you can do it, please take an effort about it.**

 ### Transfer tokens

-Yeahh !!
-Finally we arrive to the final step of our journey.
+Yeah!
+Finally, we arrive at the final step of our journey.

-Once we have our CCIPTokenSender smart contract funded with fee tokens and the tokens that we want to send, we need to whitelisted our destination chain-selector.
+Once we have our CCIPTokenSender smart contract funded with fee tokens and the tokens that we want to send, we need to whitelist our destination chain-selector.

 Prepare
 - Fuji chain-selector: `14767482510784806043`